yardsale8/tenure-portfolio/content/criterion2/_index.md

 colleagues Drs.
 Hooks and Malone offer a more modern interface than the previous solution while being freely available on the web.
-These applications represent my most substantial creative and scholarly work, are used in the classroom by a majority of the statistic faculty at Winona State, and have even been featured in a presentation by my colleague Dr. Chris Malone.
+These applications represent my most substantial creative and scholarly work, are used in the classroom by a majority of the statistics faculty at Winona State, and have even been featured in a presentation by my colleague Dr. Chris Malone.

 ### Presentations at National Conferences